ten7/handbook.ten7.com/010-welcome.md

 We’ve put together this handbook so you have the tools and knowledge to be set up for success and you can get to know us better.

+If you're looking for our Contractor Guide, you can find that [here](https://contractor.ten7.com/).

 ## Your First Day's Duties

 Your first day at TEN7 is easy: set up your computer, read this handbook, read a few articles and watch some videos—that’s it!